East Tennessee State Buccaneers football: The Randy Sanders era

 On December 17, 2017, following the retirement of Carl Torbush earlier in the month, the East Tennessee State Buccaneers named, former Florida State Seminoles football offensive coordinator, Randy Sanders as their eighteenth head coach.
 On September 1, 2018, Sanders won his first game as a head coach defeating Mars Hill 28–7.
 On September 4, 2021, Sanders led the Buccaneers to their first FBS win since 1987, defeating Vanderbilt 23–3.
+The season ended with a loss to North Dakota State in the Quarterfinals.